 villain ruin her life, nor would she die, she kisses the statue to seal

 In a flash of heat, he awakens.
-She doesn’t want to believe his
+She doesn’t want to believe his story,

-she could awaken Baron.
+awaken Baron.
 And every time, nine times, Karl killed her.

-Loaded with a backpack of surprising items Geoffrey had left them,
+Loaded with a backpack of surprising items Geoffrey had left them, they

-it anonymous and turns on the news to watch for updates.
+anonymous and turns on the news to watch for updates.

 She doesn’t really believe Baron’s story, despite her own gifts, and

 refuses to just jump into being his wife.
 She’s been down that road